voicegain/platform/TERMS-OF-SERVICE.md

 “Cloud Software” means the Resolvity Software that is hosted by Resolvity in its data center, and operated by Resolvity to process Customer Data.

-“Edge Software” means the Resolvity Software that may be installed and run on one or more servers or computers controlled by You to process Customer Data.
+“Edge Software” means the Resolvity Software that may be installed and run on one or more servers or computers controlled by You (including virtual private cloud) to process Customer Data.
 Edge Software is designed to connect to a Resolvity billing endpoint and is only provided as part of a Subscription.

 “Third Party Software” means Software owned, distributed or operated by third parties.